x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/certificates.md

     For a simple Exchange Server organization named Contoso, this is a hypothetical example of the minimum host names that would be required:

-  - **mail.contoso.com**: This host name covers most connections to Exchange, including Outlook, Outlook on the web, OAB distribution, Exchange Web Services, POP3, IMAP4, SMTP, Exchange admin center, and Exchange ActiveSync.
+  - **mail.contoso.com**: This host name covers most connections to Exchange, including Outlook, Outlook on the web, OAB distribution, Exchange Web Services, Exchange admin center, and Exchange ActiveSync.

   - **autodiscover.contoso.com**: This specific host name is required by clients that support Autodiscover, including Outlook, Exchange ActiveSync, and Exchange Web Services clients.
 For more information, see [Autodiscover service](autodiscover.md).